 NHTSA and EPA have done extensive research in identifying the most credible sources of information.
-These sources included: the 2002 NAS report on the effectiveness and impact of CAFE standards;2 the 2004 study done by NESCCAF;3 the California Air Resources Board (CARB) Initial Statement of Reasons in support of their carbon rulemaking;4 a 2006 study done by Energy and Environmental Analysis (EEA) for the Department of Energy;5 a study done by the Martec Group for the Alliance of Automobile Manufacturers, and an update by the Martec Group to that study;6 and vehicle fuel economy certification data.
-Both agencies also reviewed the published technical literature which addressed the issue of CO2 emission control and fuel economy, such as papers published by the Society of Automotive Engineers and the American Society of Mechanical Engineers.
-In addition, confidential data submitted by vehicle manufacturers in response to NHTSA's request for product plans,7 and confidential information shared by automotive industry component suppliers in meetings with EPA and NHTSA staff held during the second half of the 2007 calendar year were used as a cross check of the public data mentioned above and not as a significant basis for this rulemaking.
-EPA also has a contracted study ongoing with FEV that consists of complete system tear-downs to evaluate technologies down to the nuts and bolts to arrive at very detailed estimates of the costs associated with manufacturing them (and, as noted, the agencies used this analysis to estimate costs of turbocharging with downsizing).8 EPA and NHTSA reviewed all this information in order to develop the best estimates of availability, cost and effectiveness of these fuel-saving/CO2-reducing technologies.
-Note that tear-down cost estimates from FEV for additional engine and transmission technologies became available shortly before the release of this proposal, but were not incorporated into the agencies' cost analysis.
-These preliminary results are available for review and the agencies will consider this information for use in the final rule analysis.9 A detailed report will be submitted to the docket on these additional technologies are expected to be completed from this study with FEV after the close of the comment period which the agencies will also docket.
+These sources included: the 2002 NAS report on the effectiveness and impact of CAFE standards; the 2004 study done by NESCCAF; the California Air Resources Board (CARB) Initial Statement of Reasons in support of their carbon rulemaking; a 2006 study done by Energy and Environmental Analysis (EEA) for the Department of Energy; a study done by the Martec Group for the Alliance of Automobile Manufacturers, and an update by the Martec Group to that study; and vehicle fuel economy certification data.
+Both agencies also reviewed the published technical literature which addressed the issue of CO2 emission control and fuel economy, such as papers published by the Society of Automotive Engineers and the American Society of Mechanical Engineers, as well as papers submitted by commenters (for example, the Aluminum Association) to the agencies' joint NPRM.
+In addition, confidential data submitted by vehicle manufacturers in response to NHTSA's request for product plans, and confidential information shared by automotive industry component suppliers in meetings with EPA and NHTSA staff held during the second half of the 2007 calendar year were used as a cross check of the public data mentioned above and not as a significant basis for this rulemaking.

+EPA also has a contracted study ongoing with FEV that consists of complete system tear-downs to evaluate technologies down to the nuts and bolts to arrive at very detailed estimates of the costs associated with manufacturing them.
+For the NPRM, the agencies used a completed analysis to estimate costs of turbocharging with downsizing for I4 engines only.
+The NPRM stated that tear-down cost estimates from FEV for additional engine and transmission technologies became available shortly before the release of the NPRM, but not in time to be incorporated into the agencies' cost analysis of the proposed standards.
+These preliminary results were made available for review and the agencies stated they would consider this information for use in the final rule analysis.
+The NPRM also stated that a detailed report would be submitted to the docket on these additional technologies during the public comment period for the proposal.
+That deadline was not met but all additional technologies for which cost study tear downs have been completed from this study with FEV (studies have now been completed on turbocharging and downsizing for V6 and V8 engines, stoichiometric gasoline direct injection, 6/7/8speed automatic transmission and dual clutch transmission technologies) have been considered for the final rule and details are contained in two reports placed in the docket.
+EPA and NHTSA reviewed all of the above information in order to develop the best estimates of availability, cost and effectiveness of these fuel-saving/CO2reducing technologies.

-The agencies would also like to note that per the Energy Independence and Security Act (EISA), the National Academies of Sciences is conducting an updated study to update chapter 3 of their 2002 NAS Report, which presents technology effectiveness estimates.
-The update will take a fresh look at that list of technologies and their associated cost and effectiveness values.
+The agencies would also like to note that per the Energy Independence and Security Act (EISA), the National Academies of Sciences has been conducting a study for NHTSA to update chapter 3 of their 2002 NAS Report, which presents technology effectiveness estimates for light-duty vehicles.
+The update takes a fresh look at that list of technologies and their associated cost and effectiveness values.
+The updated NAS report was expected to be available on September 30, 2009, but has not been completed and released to the public.
+The results from this study thus are unavailable for this rulemaking.
+The agencies look forward to considering the results from this study as part of the next round of rulemaking for CAFE/GHG standards.